GioF71/upmpdcli-docker/README.md

 # upmpdcli-docker

 A Docker image for upmpdcli.
-Now with support for custom radios.
+Now with support for custom radios and radio-browser.

 ## Reference